tomasvdw/bitcrust/src/store/README.md

 ## Hash Index

 Hashes of blocks and transactions are looked in two hash-indexes [(src)](hash_index.rs).
-It is stored in flat_files `hash_index/ht-XXXX` .
+They are stored in flat_files `tx-index/ti-XXXX` and `block-index/bi-XXXX`.
 The first 64mb of the flatfileset is the root node; it is a hash-table to resolve the first 24-bits of a hash.
 This points to a append-only unbalanced binary tree.

 This set-up ensures a nice temporal locality of reference, as only the 64mb root node and recent tree-branches are needed in RAM.

-## Spendtree
+## Spend-tree

-Files with the name 'spend_tree/st-XXXX' (src in progress) contain the spend-tree; Records are 16 byte long.
+Files with the name `spend-tree/st-XXXX` [(src)](spend_tree/mod.rs) contain the spend-tree; Records are 16 byte long.

-Three types of records exist:

-* blockheader:   (with a 48-bit pointer to a blockheader record)
-* transanction:  (with a 48-bit pointer to a transaction record)
-* output-spend:  (with a 48-bit pointer to transaction record and the index to the output within the tx.)

-The remaining space of the record is used for pointers to other spendtree records.
-Each record points at least to a
-parent: either implicitely the previous record, or an explicit pointer.

-A block is added to the stree by first adding a blockheader record, then for each transanction a transaction record and for each input of the transaction an output-spend record.
+A block is added to the spend_tree by first adding a start-of-block record, then for each transanction a transaction record and for each input of the transaction an output-spend record.
+At the end an end-of-block record is added.

 Each output-spend is verified by scanning backwards using the parent pointers, to ensure that the same output-spend is not found before the spend transaction record is found.

 This ensures that

-A. the transaction that is being spend exists on this branch of the tree and
+* the transaction that is being spent exists on this branch of the tree and
-B. the output of the transaction was not yet spend.
+* the output of the transaction was not yet spent.

+## Spend-index

+The spend index `spend-index/si-XXXX`  [(src)](spend_index.rs) catches seeks earlier in the chain and uses a simple concurrent bit-index to look them up.